 - Rent an existing room using a service like Airbnb.
 However, check with your landlord and local laws first to be sure this is a legal possibility.

-5. Get rid of belongings that don’t make sense to move.
+Get rid of belongings that don’t make sense to move

-Like we mentioned, one way to save money when moving is to sell belongings.
+As mentioned, one way to save money when moving is to sell belongings.
 This strategy will save you money in two ways.
-First, it will put money in your pocket if you’re able to sell it.
-And second, you won’t have to pay your movers to take care of it on moving day.
+Not only does it instantly put money in your pocket, but you also won’t have to pay your movers to take care of it on moving day.
 It’s a win-win!

 Items to consider selling instead of moving: